 We will continue on your guided tour outside Westminster Abbey, exploring the prominent landmarks and sites in the surrounding area.

 As we leave the Abbey, we immediately arrive in Parliament Square.
-This is a great opportunity to take a picture in front of the Houses of Parliament.
-How many statues of famous statesmen can you recognise?
+This is a great opportunity to take a picture in front of the Houses of Parliament and Big Ben How many statues of famous statesmen can you recognise?
 Your Blue Badge Guide will be happy to explain who some of them were and their significance in British history.

-This being London, there is always time for traditional pageantry.
+This being London, there is always time for British tradition.
 The horse guards are just around the corner.
-Here we see the guards proudly sitting on their horses keeping this royal area safe.
+Here we see the guards proudly sitting on their horses keeping this area of royal London safe.
 They are inspected every day, rain or shine.

 Time for another quick picture?
 Watch out though – the horses can bite!